LostBenjamin/CWEval/README.md

 # -v /path/on/host:/host_dir : map /path/on/host to /host_dir in the container so that we can transfer files between the host and the container through this shared folder
 ```

-By default, you will be in the directory `/home/ubuntu/CWEval` ; if not, enter this directory.
+By default, you will be in the directory `/home/ubuntu/CWEval` in the container; if not, enter this directory.

-Setup the environment variables by:
+Setup environment variables by:

 ```bash
 source .env